adbar/geokelone/README.rst

     :target: https://codecov.io/gh/adbar/geokelone

-``Geokelone`` is an effort to integrate spatial and textual data processing tools into a modular software package which features preprocessing, geocoding, disambiguation and visualization.
+Work towards the integration of spatial and textual data processing tools into a modular software package which features preprocessing, geocoding, disambiguation and visualization.

 Current reference: Barbaresi, A. (2017). `Towards a toolbox to map historical text collections <https://hal.archives-ouvertes.fr/hal-01654526/document>`_, *Proceedings of 11th Workshop on Geographic Information Retrieval*, ACM, Heidelberg.